tluyben/hatch/README.md

 There is much to be done.
 A non-exhaustive list of features to come:

-1. A hatch repl for your debugging / playing with your openfl projects as they run (already in progress).
+1. A hatch REPL for interactively playing with your openfl projects while they are running (already in progress).
-2. A more sophisticated command line hatch REPL, whith history, and help
+2. A more sophisticated command line hatch REPL, with history, and help functions.
-3. Support for docstrings in the `define` statement
+3. Support for docstrings in the `define` statement.
-4. An API ontop of openfl for doing graphical programming in hatch itself
+4. An API on top of openfl for doing graphical programming in hatch itself.
-5. Support for comments and .hatch sourcecode files
+5. Support for comments and .hatch sourcecode files.

 Disclaimer